Today I’m going to go through many cheap options for Sony full-frame cameras.

 Overall, while it doesn’t feel like it’s carved out, granted, the fit and finish of this lens are nice.

-It works well, looks good, and balances really well on my Sony, A7ii; it’s a smart enough little design.
+It works well, looks good, and balances well on my Sony A7ii; it’s a bright enough small design.

 The corner Image quality is noticeably softer but not too bad.